Phillip-Gao/StormHaven/README.md

 ## Directories

 App.js: Sets up the routing for the app, defining which components should be displayed for each URL path.
-It imports Dashboard, FindHouses, PropertySearch, and DisasterRisks and uses React Router to handle navigation between these pages.
+It imports Dashboard, FindHouses, FindHouses, and DisasterRisks and uses React Router to handle navigation between these pages.

 Dashboard.js: Displays an overview of relevant disaster and housing information.